 We measure the impact of our curriculum through the following methods:

-- Assessing children’s understanding of topic linked vocabulary before and after the unit is taught.
+- Assessing children’s understanding of topic linked vocabulary before and after the unit is taught using the geography passport.

 - Continuous assessment of pupil discussions about their learning.

-- Interviewing the pupils about their learning (pupil voice).
+- Interviewing the pupils about their learning.

-- Moderation staff meetings where pupil’s books are scrutinised and there is the opportunity for a dialogue between teachers to understand their class’s work.
+- Moderation where pupil’s books are scrutinised and there is the opportunity for a dialogue between teachers to understand their class’s work.

 - Annual reporting of standards across the curriculum.